Wichita, Kansas: Events

+the Automobilia show (claiming over 1,000 vehicles on display), and the Riverfest Classic Car Show, each of which fill much of downtown Wichita.
+Wichita is also home to the large Cars for Charities Rod & Custom Car Show (started in 1957 as the Darryl Starbird Show), one of the longest-running indoor car shows in the nation.

 Points of interest

 Museums and landmarks devoted to science, culture, and area history are located throughout the city.
 Several lie along the Arkansas River west of downtown, including the Exploration Place science and discovery center, the Mid-America All-Indian Center, the Old Cowtown living history museum, and The Keeper of the Plains statue and its associated display highlighting the daily lives of Plains Indians.
 The Wichita-Sedgwick County Historical Museum in downtown Wichita occupies the original Wichita city hall, built in 1892.
 The museum contains artifacts that tell the story of Wichita and Sedgwick County starting from 1865 and continuing to the present day.
 Nearby is the 1913 Sedgwick County Memorial Hall and Soldiers and Sailors Monument.
 East of downtown is the Museum of World Treasures and railroad-oriented Great Plains Transportation Museum.
 The Coleman Factory Outlet and Museum was at 235 N St. Francis street and was the home of the Coleman Lantern until it closed in 2018.
 Wichita State University hosts the Lowell D. Holmes Museum of Anthropology.
 The Kansas Aviation Museum, housed in the Terminal and Administration building of the former Municipal Airport, is in southeast Wichita adjacent to McConnell Air Force Base.
 The Original Pizza Hut Museum is also located on the Wichita State University campus for pizza lovers and fans to visit.

-Botanica, The Wichita Gardens, also along the Arkansas River, has 24 themed gardens including the Butterfly Garden and the award-winning Sally Stone Sensory Garden.
 The Sedgwick County Zoo in the northwest part of Wichita is the most popular outdoor tourist attraction in the state of Kansas, and is home to more than 2,500 animals representing 500 different species.
 The zoo is next to Sedgwick County Park and the Sedgwick County Extension Arboretum.

 Intrust Bank Arena is the city's primary event venue, featuring 22 suites, 2 party suites, 40 loge boxes and over 300 premium seats with a total potential capacity of over 15,000.
 This arena in the middle of Wichita opened in January 2010.

 Located immediately east of downtown is Old Town, the city's entertainment district.
 In the early 1990s, developers transformed it from an old warehouse district into a mixed-zone neighborhood with residential space, nightclubs, restaurants, hotels, and museums.